msg-systems/holmes-extractor/README.md

-text -- the document text that was matched. text_to_match -- the search text. rank -- a string representation of the scoring rank which can have the form '2=' in case of a tie. sentences_character_start_index_in_document -- the character index of the first character of 'text' within the document. sentences_character_end_index_in_document -- one more than the character index of the last
+text -- the document text that was matched. text_to_match -- the search text. rank -- a string representation of the scoring rank which can have the form '2=' in case of a tie. index_within_document -- the index of the document token where the activation peaked. subword_index -- the index of the subword within the document token where the activation peaked, or 'None' if the activation did not peak at a specific subword. start_index -- the index of the first document token in the topic match. end_index -- the index of the last document token in the topic match (NOT one more than that index). sentences_start_index -- the token start index within the document of the sentence that contains 'start_index' sentences_end_index -- the token end index within the document of the sentence that contains 'end_index' (NOT one more than that index). sentences_character_start_index_in_document -- the character index of the first character of 'text' within the document. sentences_character_end_index_in_document -- one more than the character index of the last